pi-hole/docs/docs/main/prerequesites.md

 ### Firewalls

 Below are some examples of firewall rules that will need to be set on your Pi-hole server in order to use the functions available.
 These are only shown as guides, the actual commands used will be found with your distribution's documentation.
+Due PiHole born to work inside a local network, the following rules will block the traffic from Internet due security reason.
+192.168.0.0/16 is the most common local network for home user but it can be different in you case.
+Check  you local network setting before apply these rules.
+Other common local network are: 10.0.0.0/8 and 172.16.0.0/12

 #### IPTables